vancepope/profile/README.md

             <img src="/images/testaddanimal.png" alt="Test Add Animal">

         - test_display_animals
-            - Executes a inner join on the Enclosure and Animals tables
+            - Executes an inner join on the Enclosure and Animals tables
             - Appends the results to a data list of JSON objects
             - Asserts that the data > 0 and the type is list
             - Prints and logs the expected output and actual output